Bass, seabass (Caught at sea)

 IVb and c, VIIa, and VIId-h

 The combination of slow growth, late maturity, spawning aggregation, and strong summer site fidelity increase the vulnerability of seabass to over-exploitation and localised depletion.
-The spawning stock biomass is now at it’s lowest observed level and scientists advice that there should be zero catch (commercial and recreational) in 2018, same as advised for 2017.
-Avoid eating wild-caught seabass from this area.
+Spawning stock biomass (SSB) for this stock has been declining since 2005 and is now below Blim, the stock is however being harvested sustainably and fishing pressure on the stock assessed as below FMSY, Fpa, and Flim.
+Emergency measures introduced in 2015 are partially effective for the recovery of the stock.
 Take action and sign our pledge to give wild seabass a break https://mcs.eactivist.com/eaaction/action?ea.client.id=2001&ea.campaign.id=57127&ea.tracking.id=web

 Bass or seabass belongs to a family of spiny-finned fish called Moronidae, which are closely related to groupers.
 Bass breed from March to mid-June, mostly in April, in British coastal and offshore waters, from January to March in the Bay of Biscay and from February to May in the English Channel and eastern Celtic Sea.
 It is a long-lived and slow growing species - up to 30 years of age - and can achieve a length of up to 1m with a weight of 12kg.
 Male bass mature at 31-35cm (aged 3-6 years) and females mature at 40-45cm (aged 5-8 years).
 Once mature, bass may migrate within UK coastal waters and occasionally further offshore.
 Increases in sea water temperature in recent decades have likely led to a more northerly distribution of seabass as it is now found further north into the North Sea.
 Climate warming may also have lengthened the time adult seabass spend in the summer feeding areas.
 After spawning, seabass tend to return to the same coastal sites each year.